-Utility Operators must obtain written approval from the Motorway Corridor Manager prior to all access to Motorway Corridors.
+1. Utility Operators must obtain written approval from the Motorway Corridor Manager prior to all access to Motorway Corridors.
 Each maintenance activity is treated as a separate application.
-Figure 4.2 illustrates the process for achieving access.
-Once the Motorway Corridor Manager has issued

 Figure 4-2 illustrates the process for achieving access.
 Once the Motorway Corridor Manager has issued the WAP, the process is the same as for the general Road Corridors (Refer Figure 4-1).